 Nephi in Juab County, Utah — The American Mountains (Southwest)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-The Old Mill Wheel (about 500 feet away, measured in a direct line); Oscar M. Booth House (approx. 0.4 miles away); Early Schools (approx. 0.6 miles away); Salt Creek Fort (approx. 0.6 miles away); Burraston Ponds (approx. 6.1 miles away); Salt Creek Canyon Massacre (approx. 6.9 miles away); Mona Bicentennial Memorial Park (approx. 7˝ miles away); Old Pioneer Cemetery (approx. 7.9 miles away).
+At least 8 other markers are Early Schools (here, next to this marker); Juab Co.
+Jail (approx. 0.6 miles away); The Old Mill Wheel (approx. 0.6 miles away); Oscar M. Booth House (approx. 0.7 miles away); Burraston Ponds (approx. 5.6 miles away); Salt Creek Canyon Massacre (approx. 6.9 miles away); Mona Bicentennial Memorial Park (approx. 7 miles away); Old Pioneer Cemetery (approx. 7.4 miles away).
 Touch for a list and map of all markers in Nephi.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 11, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 326 times since then and 20 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on July 11, 2014, by Bill Kirchner of Tucson, Arizona. • Al Wolf was the editor who published this page.
+It was originally submitted on July 11, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 629 times since then and 198 times this year.
+Photos: 1, 2, 3, 4. submitted on July 11, 2014, by Bill Kirchner of Tucson, Arizona. • Al Wolf was the editor who published this page.